 “We are running the most dangerous experiment in history right now, which is to see how much carbon dioxide the atmosphere can handle before there is an environmental catastrophe,” Elon Musk.

-Solar Benefits: There are various forms of renewable energy such as wind, solar, hydro, biomass and geothermal.
+Solar Benefits: There are various forms of renewable energy such as solar, wind, hydro, biomass and geothermal.
 What all these energy sources have in common is that they are indeed renewable and not in limited supply, as is the case with fossil fuels.
-Renewable energy also has the distinct benefit of producing no carbon emissions.
+Renewable energy also has the distinct benefit of producing no carbon emissions during operation.
 Of the various renewable energy sources available to us, we at JBM believe that Solar is by far the most beneficial for the reasons outlined below.
-We therefore focus solely on the deployment of Solar PV installations in ahead of other technologies.
+We therefore focus solely on the deployment of Solar PV ahead of other technologies.

 Solar is an abundant and largely untapped source of energy.
 Every 24 hours enough sunlight touches the Earth to provide enough energy for the entire planet for 24 years.

-Unlike wind energy, which often has high production at night, solar energy is produced during the day when demand is highest.
-Deployment of solar in Ireland will provide useful complementarity to the existing wind assets already producing power on the Island.
+Unlike wind energy, which often has high production at night, solar energy is produced during the day when demand is often highest.
+Deployment of solar in Ireland will provide useful balance to the existing wind assets already producing power on the Island.
+In the UK, significant solar installed capacity is already helping to generate significant percentages of daytime demand

 Widespread adoption of solar in Ireland will lead to the creation of thousands of jobs.
 A recent KPMG report estimates that widespread deployment of solar in Ireland could create €2 billion in Gross Value Added for the economy and sustain more than 7,000 jobs annually.

-A Brighter Future – The Potential Benefits of Solar PV in Ireland
+A Brighter Future – The Potential Benefits of Solar PV in Ireland.
+A report published by KPMG

 Solar PV is modular by design meaning an installation can consist of anything from a small number of panels on a residential roof to utility scale deployment on large tracts of land.